markBedoya/job-app-microservice/README.txt

 Job-App-Microservice-Demo
-  Java Spring Boot Microservice Rest APIs with PostgreSQL DB
+  Java Spring Boot Microservices Rest/MQ APIs with PostgreSQL DB

 Summary:
   This takes the job-app and separates the functionality of company/job/reviews